 Heater Contactor(s) - The electric heater contactor turns the heater elements on and off.
 The contactor is controlled by the thermostat.
 On a call for heat by the thermostat, 24 VAC is applied to the 24 VAC coil of the contactor causing the electrical contacts of the contactor to close which energizes the heater elements.
-When the call for heat has been satisfied, the 24 VAC signal is removed from the 24 VAC coil on the contactor causing the electrical contacts of the contactor to open which de-energizes the heater elements.
-Models with 5kw and 10kw heaters have a single contactor and 15kw and 20kw heaters have two contactors.
+When the call for heat has been satisfied, the 24 VAC signal is removed from the 24 VAC coil on the contactor causing the electrical contacts of the contacts of the contactor and 10kw heaters have a single contactor and 15kw and 20kw heaters have two contactors.